 Public Pensions in 2023: Why the Assumed Rate of Return Matters

 There is a significant gap between projected earnings and fiscal reality for public pension plans in many states.
 This gap has persisted for several years.

 Still, the assumed rates of return used by many retirement systems have remained significantly higher than actual investment earnings.
-However, a few states have meaningfully reduced their assumed rates of return in response to economic shifts.
-The average assumed rate of return is now 6.9% in 2022—down from 8.05% in 2001.
+However, many states have meaningfully reduced their assumed rates of return in response to economic shifts.
+The average assumed rate of return is now 6.88% in 2023—down from 8.05% in 2001.

 Pension fund assumed rates of return have not kept pace with rapidly declining interest rates over the last two decades.
 Many funds are over-estimating what their investments will earn.
 Others are making a lot of high risk, high reward investments to try and hit their optimistic targets.
 Some funds are doing both.

 The chart below shows the recent trend in assumed rates of return in tandem with interest rates.